Fukaya A_\infty-structures associated to Lefschetz fibrations. VI: Introduction

-One can consider this natural transformation as the first term of a richer structure on the Fukaya category of the Lefschetz fibration, which expresses its relation to the Fukaya category of the fibre.
-Various names have been proposed for this \cite{seidel12b, kontsevich-vlassopoulos13, seidel14b}; here, we follow the last-mentioned reference in calling it a ``noncommutative divisor'' (more specifically, because the Serre functor is involved, one might call it a noncommutative anticanonical divisor).
-The terminology and part of the motivation comes from mirror symmetry \cite{auroux07}, where the natural transformation singles out an anticanonical divisor on the mirror.
+In \cite{seidel12b}, this natural transformation was exhibited as a piece of a richer algebraic relationship between the Fukaya category of the Lefschetz fibration and that of the fibre.
+Various names have been proposed for this kind of relationship \cite{seidel12b, kontsevich-vlassopoulos13, seidel14b}; here, we follow the last-mentioned reference in calling it a ``noncommutative divisor'' (more specifically, because the Serre functor is involved, one might want to call it a noncommutative anticanonical divisor, but that will play no role in the current paper).
+The terminology is inspired by mirror symmetry, where this structure corresponds to singling out an anticanonical divisor on the mirror to the Lefschetz fibration.